py5coding/py5book/reference/sketch_os_noise_seed.rst

 Description
 -----------

-Sets the seed value for :doc:`sketch_noise`.
-By default, :doc:`sketch_noise` produces different results each time the program is run.
+Sets the seed value for :doc:`sketch_os_noise`.
+By default, :doc:`sketch_os_noise` produces different results each time the program is run.
 Set the seed parameter to a constant to return the same pseudo-random numbers each time the Sketch is run.

-Underlying Java method: `noiseSeed <https://processing.org/reference/noiseSeed_.html>`_

 Syntax
 ------

 .. code:: python

-    noise_seed(seed: int, /) -> None
+    os_noise_seed(seed: int, /) -> None

 Parameters
 ----------